I’m a psychologist who is passionate about helping people heal and grow.

 Education

-• Doctorate of Clinical Psychology (PsyD), Azusa Pacific University (APA-Accredited)
+• Doctorate of Clinical Psychology (PsyD), Azusa Pacific University (APA-Accredited Program)

 • Master’s degree in Marriage and Family Therapy (MFT), Azusa Pacific University